-The consultant found that eliminating the requirement that 80% of lots abut open space did not
+The consultant found that eliminating the requirement that 80% of lots abut open space did not impact runoff volumes because there was no identifiable change to the impervious coverage or density.

 The study does note that changing this standard may increase flow rates on a development site measured in time of concentration calculation (Tc) (see Table 2).
 However, the City's stormwater requirements require the peak rate leaving the site to approximate existing conditions regardless of onsite flow rates.
 The study indicates downstream flow rates should not be impacted by this change even if on-site rates were higher due to the City's current requirements.
 The effect of the lower Tc does require the developer to create larger stormwater detention areas to hold back flows to meet City standards since water is reaching treatment areas faster.